teusH/MySense/MyDatacollector/README.md

 $Id: README.md,v 1.1 2021/10/10 13:24:01 teus Exp teus $

 ## An outline of the data aquisition, monitoring, eventhandling and adatforwarder
-MyDatacollector is a Python application to run as a deamon service downloading measurement data from (MQTT) brokers, monitoring the measurement kit operations, handling measurement kit events, while sending event notices via email or chat service (Slack), updating meta information of the measurement kits and forwarding the data to a collection of output channels as terminal console, measurment database, and different data portales as Sensors.Community, RIVM etc.
+MyDatacollector is a Python application to run as a deamon service downloading measurement data from (MQTT) brokers, monitoring the measurement kit operations, handling measurement kit events, while sending event notices via email or chat service (Slack), updating meta information of the measurement kits and forwarding the data to a collection of output channels as terminal console, measurement database, and different data portales as Sensors.Community, RIVM etc.

 The datacollector has an enormous amounbt of functionality.
 Mainly to improve data aquisition and to provide a high quality operation of measurements over long periods.
 This requires to configure the application in a thoroughfull way.